 \citet{Ricarte_2017} used a semi-analytic model to predict the growth of black holes.
 Their optimistic occupation fraction would result in a 57 per cent increase in black holes in galaxy clusters from stripped nuclei, and their pessimistic prediction 28 per cent. \citet{Bellovary_2018} studied the black holes in dwarf galaxies in high-resolution zoom-in simulations, run with the state-of-the-art N-body Tree+SPH code ChaNGa.
 They modelled black hole formation via the direct collapse scenario, where black holes with seed mass \mbox{2.5~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)} form in dense \mbox{($n_H >$ 1.5~$\times$~10\textsuperscript{4} cm\textsuperscript{-3}}) areas for the higher resolution runs and black holes with \mbox{5~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)} seed mass form in dense \mbox{($n_H >$ 3000 cm\textsuperscript{-3})} areas for the lower-resolution runs.
 Using their prediction, we would find a 97 per cent increase in black holes in galaxy clusters, similar to the seed mass predictions from EAGLE.

-\citet{Askar_2022} modelled IMBH growth via the merger of stellar clusters, factoring in the likelyhood of the black hole being kicked from the cluster during a gravitational wave merger.
-In the high kick scenario their occupation fraction calculation would result in a 57 per cent increase in black holes in galaxy clusters, and the low kick scenario results in an 89 per cent increase.
+\citet{Askar_2022} modelled IMBH growth via the merger of stellar clusters, factoring in the likelihood of the black hole being kicked from the cluster during a gravitational wave merger.
+In the high kick scenario, their occupation fraction calculation would result in a 57 per cent increase in black holes in galaxy clusters, and the low kick scenario results in an 89 per cent increase.

-So in summary, semi-analytic and simulation predictions result give a 28-97 per cent increase in black holes in galaxy clusters from stripped nuclei, consistent with the predictions from observations.
+So, in summary, semi-analytic and simulation predictions give a 28-97 per cent increase in black holes in galaxy clusters from stripped nuclei, consistent with the predictions from UCD observations.